Procedures

 - 2 guarantors, in the case of a corporation or of a licensed trader

-- A photocopy of the agreement between the producer and director
+- A copy of the agreement between the producer and director

-- A photocopy of the agreement between the producer and a broadcasting organization
+- A copy of the agreement between the producer and a broadcasting organization

-- A photocopy of the agreement with each of the project’s additional contributors and investors
+- A copy of the agreement with each of the project’s additional contributors and investors

-- A photocopy of a distribution agreement with a distributor or sales representative
+- A copy of a distribution agreement with a distributor or sales representative

 Completing the Project — Credits and a Copy of the Film

 The producer must undertake to include in the film, at the start and at the end, the animated logo of the Makor Foundation in its entirety as detailed here: The Makor Foundation’s dynamic logo exists in three languages — Hebrew, English, and Arabic.
 The producer undertakes to insert the logo appropriate for the language version of the film being broadcast or projected (Hebrew, English, or Arabic).
-Immediately before the Foundation’s animated logo, and adjacent to it, both at the film’s start and at its end, the static logo of the Israel Film Council and of the Ministry of Culture and Sport must appear together in a single frame.
+Immediately after the Foundation’s animated logo, and adjacent to it, both at the film’s start and at its end, the static logo of the Israel Film Council and of the Ministry of Culture and Sport must appear next to each other in a single frame.

 Inclusion of those logos is compulsory so that the film will be projected, broadcast, and identified in every context as an Israeli film.
 The animated logo of the Foundation must appear in its entirety (image and sound, lasting 7 seconds) as furnished by the Foundation.